 Material methods

-The present investigations was conducted at Department of Plant Pathology, Institute of Agricultural sciences, Bundelkhand University, Jhansi in 2024-25.
+The present investigations were conducted at Department of Plant Pathology, Institute of Agricultural sciences, Bundelkhand University, Jhansi in 2024-25.
 The details of the materials used and methods followed for various studies during the research are described here in the following paragraphs.

 2.1 Survey of yellow mosaic of mungbean in Jhansi, Lalitpur, Banda, Hamirpur and Chitrakoot district